clearhaus/gateway-api-docs/source/index.html.md

     <span class="type">(<code>fixed_amount_series</code>|<code>variable_amount_series</code>)</span>
   </dt>
   <dd>
-    The <i>Mastercard exemption</i> to be used for the series indicating if the series is a fixed-amount or a variable-amount series.
+    The <i>Mastercard exemption</i> is used to indicate if the series is fixed-amount or a variable-amount.
     <ul>
       <li><code>fixed_amount_series</code>:
         The series is a fixed-amount series.
 (MPMI value <code>03</code>.)